k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/04_fabric_basic_commands.md

 ### ![](/academy/Training_Level_1/03_fabric_basic_LU/images/example.png) Example- Fabric Commands

-Let’s test an LU Instance and see the result:
+Let’s test an LU Instance and see the results:

-1. Open your Fabric console on  windows or login into Fabric on the Linux server
+1. Open your Fabric console on Windows or log into Fabric on the Linux server.

 2. Run **get CustomerLU.215**;